 We have thus proved Eq.
-(A105) also in the case of an $m \times n$ contingency table; i.e., MI of multidimensional random variables approaches the logarithm of the p-value of Fisher's exact test divided by the sample size N. Therefore, the equivalence of information and probability also holds when there is prior information on the distribution of the random variables.
+(A105) also in the case of an $m \times n$ contingency table.
+MI of multidimensional random variables approaches the logarithm of the p-value of Fisher's exact test divided by the sample size N.